 Anti snoring exercises that will help you

-there are several Exercises that can alleviate this problem.
-You don't lose anything by trying.
+There are several Exercises that can alleviate this problem.
+You lose nothing in trying!

-Mike Dilkes, the surgeon mentioned above, not satisfied with traditional snoring treatment methods, has developed an exercise that could revolutionize your nights sleep.
+Mike Dilkes, the surgeon we mentioned above, not satisfied with traditional methods of treatment to stop snoring, has developed an exercise that can revolutionize your nights sleep.

 You only need 5 minutes!

-- Open your mouth as much as possible, with your tongue as far out as you can
+- Open your mouth as wide as possible, with your tongue out as far as you can

 - Repeat these movements several times

-- Sing a song — it could even be the national anthem — in the lowest key you can.
+- Sing a song — it could even be the national anthem — in the lowest pitch you can

 - You must do this for 2 minutes.